 Range Risers

-In the above example, you can see a 6-inch stainless steel backsplash that juts up directly behind the back burners of the stove and a vent hood directly above the stove.
-With this setup, the flat vent and hood will help circulate hot air, while the range riser will safeguard the Ventana tile backsplash from any excess heat coming off the high-powered range.
+In the above example, you can see a stainless steel backsplash that juts up directly behind the back burners of the stove and a vent hood directly above the stove.
+With this setup, the flat vent and hood will help circulate hot air, while the range riser will safeguard the tile backsplash from any excess heat coming off the high-powered range.

-Self-Cleaning Stoves
+Self-Cleaning Ovens

 Installing StoneImpressions Tile on a Fireplace Façade

-• Is there a high potential for the tile to be exposed to sustained high heat?
+- Will the tile to be exposed to sustained high heat?

-• Will the fireplace be frequently used?
+- Will the fireplace be used frequently?

 Let’s take a look at a few fireplaces that are well-suited for a decorative tile façade to illustrate the above considerations.